rikuf2/basic-csharp/src/content/tmc.md

 * Select the exercise you are doing
 * A new terminal opens at the bottom of Visual Studio Code.

-* write the command `cd/Exercise000` , but instead of the zeros, use the actual exercise number.
+* write the command `cd src/Exercise000` , but instead of the zeros, use the actual exercise number.
 Press `Enter`.

 ![Selecting source folder](https://github.com/centria/basic-csharp/raw/master/src/images/exercise003.png)

-* In the example, I am doing exercise 003 of the part, so my command is `cd/Exercise003`
+* In the example, I am doing exercise 003 of the part, so my command is `cd src/Exercise003`
 * Now you are in the actual exercise folder, and can run the program.
 * Run the program with the command `dotnet run`.